ember-learn/guides-source/guides/release/upgrading/editions.md

 </TodoList>
 ```

-As you can see, they use angle brackets instead of double curly brackets when
+As you can see, they use angle brackets instead of double curly braces when
 invoked, thus the name.
 This allows them to match up much more closely with
 HTML - as you can see from looking at the "after" example above, components open
 and close in the same way as HTML elements, and self closing components require